 BA, University of California, San Diego; JD, University of California, Los Angeles; PhD, University of California, Los Angeles

 - Area(s) of Expertise: Antitrust, Consumer Protection Law, Intellectual Property Law, Law and Economics

+University Professor Joshua D. Wright is the Executive Director of the Global Antitrust Institute and holds a courtesy appointment in the Department of Economics.
 On January 1, 2013, the U.S. Senate unanimously confirmed Professor Wright as a member of the Federal Trade Commission (FTC), following his nomination by President Obama to that position.
-He is on a leave of absence while fulfilling his duties in that role.
+He rejoined Scalia Law School as a full-time member of the faculty in Fall 2015.